 Of course, there are times in which the mechanical failure that resulted in an accident was caused by someone who incorrectly repaired the vehicle.
 In this situation, you may have a claim against the mechanic if the failure to properly repair or maintained the vehicle resulted in the accident.
 Here, you would want to show that the mechanic owed you a “duty of care” and violated that duty.
 This violation then resulted in your personal injuries which caused you to incur damages.
 In cases such as these, the damages that are possible to recover can include; property damage, medical bills, lost income, pain and suffering and other damages.

-In Florida, injury victims have four years from the time of the accident in order to file their personal injury claim.
+In Florida, injury victims have two years from the time of the accident in order to file their personal injury claim.
 Failure to bring suit in time may negate your right to sue.
 (Sec.
 95.11(3)).
 For wrongful death cases, its two years Sec.
 95.11(4)(d).
 However, in certain situations, the time frame may be “tolled” or postponed.
 It is advisable to first consult with an experienced personal injury attorney.

-In Florida, there is also the “pure comparative negligence rule” that states if the person filing the lawsuit was partially at fault, then they may receive damages that are reduced in accordance to the percentage of the fault that they are responsible for.
+In Florida, there is also the “modified comparative negligence rule” that states if the person filing the lawsuit was partially at fault, then they may receive damages that are reduced in accordance to the percentage of the fault that they are responsible for.
 An example of this would be a situation in which the damages amounted to $10,000, but it’s been determined that you were 20% at fault.
 In this situation, the awarded damages may be reduced by $2,000.